4 years full-time (plus optional placement year)

 Laboratory work may be done in groups or pairs, or sometimes individually, but always with the support of experienced mentors.
 Sometimes laboratory work will be interwoven with lectures and tutorials, sometimes it may be a stand-alone module.
 The importance of experimentation to the learning process is recognised by the fact that projects form the pinnacle of every natural scientist’s time at York: every Natural Sciences programme includes a major project during the final year.

-You will be based in the Natural Sciences Learning Studio on Campus West, but your teaching will be spread across our departments and locations will vary.
-Teaching locations for this course include: the Departments of Biology and Chemistry, Derwent and Vanbrugh Colleges, the Physics and Electronic Engineering building and the Spring Lane teaching building.
+You will be based in the Natural Sciences Learning Studio on Campus West, but your teaching locations will vary.
+Teaching locations for this course include the Spring Lane Teaching Building; Departments of Biology; Physics and Electronic Engineering; Chemistry; Maths; and other locations around campus.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.